Adolis García Preview, Player Props: Rangers vs. Mariners

-The Texas Rangers, including Adolis Garcia (.390 on-base percentage in past 10 games, 63 points above season-long percentage), take on starter Bryan Woo and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+The Texas Rangers, including Adolis Garcia (.400 on-base percentage in past 10 games, 73 points above season-long percentage), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Saturday at 7:15 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Mariners.
+In his previous game he had a hitless showing (0-for-2) against the Mariners.

 Sportsbook Promo Codes